 The County Council has a contract with the Education & Skills Funding Agency (ESFA), to provide a range of adult learning opportunities.
 We do this by working in partnership with three adult education providers: Aspire Sussex Ltd, Albion In The Community and Asphaleia Ltd.

 The ESFA Funding and Performance Management Rules requires us to publish the supply chain and charges policy below.

 2 Our adult education providers

 Aspire Sussex Limited

 We work with Aspire Sussex to deliver a wide range of community learning and adult skills courses, including those with learning difficulties.

 Adult skills courses help people gain skills for work.
 They include:

-- English and mathematics qualifications (up to GCSE)
+- English and Maths Foundation to GCSE

 Albion In the Community